-We love Chicago not only for its’ deep-dish pizza, sports teams, charming neighborhoods and lake views but also for its’ family-friendly museums—namely, The Field Museum.
-Where else can your kids see gems and diamonds from around the world, human and animal mummies, meteorites, animal dioramas and SUE, the most complete Tyrannosaurus Rex fossil ever discovered?
+We love Chicago not only for its deep-dish pizza, sports teams, charming neighborhoods and lake views but also for its world-class museums—namely, The Field Museum.
+Where else can your kids see gems and diamonds from around the world, human and animal mummies, animal dioramas, and SUE, the most complete Tyrannosaurus Rex fossil ever discovered?
 As a treat, Field Museum is treating IL residents to free basic admission the entire month of February!
-Read on to hear about the best exhibits and programs that inspire a curiosity about our world, past and present.
+Read on to hear about the exhibits you’ll see and programs that inspire curiosity about our world, past and present.

 2. 3D Movies

-The Museum offers five ticketed 3D movies (for an extra fee): Waking the T-Rex 3D: The Story of Sue, Galapagos 3D and Egypt 3D: Secrets of the Mummies, Mysteries of China 3D and Museum Alive 3D.
+The Museum offers three ticketed movies (for an extra fee): Waking the T.rex 3D: The Story of SUE; Egypt 3D: Secrets of the Mummies; and Titanosaur 3D: The Secrets of Máximo.
 Kids love these movies for the jump-out-of-your-seat visual effects and parents love them for the educational content (and the opportunity they provide to rest their legs).
 More details.

 photo: Underground Adventure